A-J-Sarmah/Ludo-Game/README.md

 # Ludo Game

-This is a simple ludo game create using python and pygame
+A simple ludo game create using python and pygame .
+This repo is currently under development.